Uzbekistan Entry Requirements

 Find your country's embassy or consulate

-Check your government's travel advisory website (e.g., travel.state.gov for US, gov.uk for UK) for contact details and services.
+Check your government's travel advisory website for up-to-date contact information

 Immigration Authority